NASA-Planetary-Science/HiMAT/Projects/COAWST/WRF_dataset_details.md

 <sup>1</sup> Data is in daily or monthly accumulations

 <sup>2</sup> Hourly skin temperature (TSK) and albedo (ALBEDO) data were added post model initialization.
-For the historical run, these data only exist after 01UTC 2 April 2000.
+For the historical run, these data are not present in model data prior to 01UTC 2 April 2000.

 <sup>3</sup> All total accumulations are relative to the model simulation initalization time (see COAWST readme for date).